 Our next stop was to Cappadocia, an iconic outlook of mountains and hot-air balloons.
 This indescribable place is arguably the coolest view I have taken in during my lifetime.
 Its “fairy chimneys” are truly one-of-a-kind, though if I had to compare them to something, it would be like if the Badlands were dropped into the Grand Canyon.
 Honestly, though, you just need to see this place for yourself, because there is nothing else in the world that I know of quite like it.

 There are so many ways to get around Göreme National Park and the Rock Sites of Cappdocia, but hiking and horseback riding are my two preferred methods.
 You can also take a hot-air balloon ride if you so choose!
-I still remember the day we set aside just to hike in the park, where I virtually ignored my phone and wandered into ancient caves, played hide-and-seek in the mountains, got covered in dust from traipsing through the valleys, and made friends with a donkey.
+I still remember the day we set aside to explore park; I ignored my phone for hours and wandered around ancient caves, played hide-and-seek in the mountains, got covered in dust from traipsing through the valleys, and even made friends with a donkey.
 It stands out because I was entranced by the view in front of me, completely living in the moment, and making memories with my family.

 Part III: Big City Excursion - Istanbul